fadden/CiderPress2/WineNotes.md

 Wine package, but should be available separately.
 Install it, with e.g.
 `sudo apt-get install winetricks`.

-Now run it: `winetricks dotnetdesktop6 corefonts consolas`
+Now run it: `winetricks dotnetdesktop6 corefonts consolas tahoma`

 This might fail with a message indicating that `dotnetdesktop6` is unknown.
 If that's the case, your copy of winetricks is too old.
 (Even if you know